william-pfalzgraff/kac-zwanzig/README.md

 An exactly solvable Kac–Zwanzig bath: memory kernels, correlation functions and trajectories in closed form, plus sampled correlation functions with the statistical noise of a real simulation.
-A test bed for any method that extracts memory kernels from simulation data.

-## What it is, and why you would want it

 The Kac–Zwanzig model is a single particle attached by springs to a large collection of harmonic oscillators, the "bath".
 It is the simplest mechanical picture of a solute